mstocco/mariostoc.co/content/racereports/2021-victoria-half.md

 <!---->
 ## The Bike
 So because this was a virtual race, everyone was free to ride their own 90km route.
-Most it seemed ride the scheduled 2 loop course; I opt'd to do the single loop course as the elevation profile was closer to the first portion of the Penticton course.
+It seemed most decides to ride the scheduled 2 loop course; I opt'd to do the single loop course as the elevation profile was closer to the first portion of the Penticton course.

 The air temperature was 13°C and I was on the fence as to wear my gilet or not.
 I put it on as better safe than sorry.
 I towelled off well and had a handful of Maynards (Peach Fuzz) before heading out.
 My feed schedule was drinking every 10 minutes and a gel every 50 minutes.
 That would be roughly 400 calories per hour.
 Packed on the ride were 2 bottles with 90g of lemonade/sugar mix and one bottle of Maurten 320.
 Gels included 2 regular Maurten 100 and 1 caffinated Maurten 100.
 I stayed on schedule with the feed plan too.